JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/construction.md

 ### Guarantee

 A *guarantee* is yet another label, independent of decorations, and not described by the IEEE Standard 1788-2015 specifications.
 Its purpose is to accomodate for Julia's extensive conversion and promotion system, while retaining reliability in computations.
 Specifically, an interval `x` constructed via [`interval`](@ref) satisfies `isguaranteed(x) == true`.
-However, if a call to `convert(::Type{<:Interval}, ::Real)` occurs, then the resulting interval `x` satisfies `isguaranteed(x) == false`, receiving the 'NG' (not guaranteed) label.
+However, if a call to `convert(::Type{<:Interval}, ::Real)` occurs, then the resulting interval `x` satisfies `isguaranteed(x) == false`, receiving the "NG" (not guaranteed) label.
 For instance, consider the following examples:

 ```@repl construction
  convert(Interval{Float64}, 1.) # considered "not guaranteed" as this call can be done implicitly